The Paleovation Workbook

 The book is written to provide information as efficiently as possible: "What's the bottom line?"
 For those interested in learning more about a particular topic, extensive further reading resources are offered throughout, including websites, books, video clips and movies.
 All these resources can be easily accessed from the book references and links page where they are organized by chapter in the order they appear in the book.

 Topics cover an extensive range.
 Practical diet and lifestyle application tips are included as well as details about foods and their effect on hormones and other body functions.
-The following lists are just a partial representation.

 - Paleo-Stocked Kitchen.
 Learn what Paleo foods to stock in your freezer, fridge and pantry.
 Specific brands are offered as examples along with many options for where buy them.